-There are separate legislative controls over discharges to water courses from certain environmentally hazardous processes under the PPC Regime which was introduced by the Pollution Prevention and Control Act 1999 (and the Pollution Prevention and Control Regulations 2000 made under that Act) (the "PPC Act" and the "PPC Regulations", respectively) pursuant to the IPPC Directive.
-This amended the existing Integrated Pollution Control (IPC) regime established under the EPA.
-On 6 April 2008, the Environmental Permitting Regulations 2007 came into force replacing the PPC Regulations and combining Pollution, Prevention and Control and Waste Management Licensing.
-The aim of the permitting regime is to protect the environment from the potentially harmful effects of industrial installations.
-Operators of certain such installations are required to be authorised by the EA (or local authority) under an Environmental Permit, and are required to use the best available techniques to reduce environmental damage both during the life of an installation and following its closure.
-Depending on the type and volume of waste processed, certain water company activities can be subject to this permitting regime.
+The Integrated Regime, adopted under the EU's IPPC Directive, was introduced in the UK by the Pollution Prevention and Control Act 1999 (and the Pollution Prevention and Control Regulations 2000 made under that Act, the "PPC Regulations").
+On 6 April 2008, the Environmental Permitting Regulations 2007 came into force replacing the PPC Regulations and combining the pollution, prevention and control, and waste management licensing regimes, and since their introduction PPC Permits are now known as Environmental Permits in the UK (the "Environmental Permitting Regime").
+The aim of the Environmental Permitting Regime is to protect the environment from the potentially harmful effects of industrial installations: operators of certain such installations are required to be authorised by the EA (or local authority) under an Environmental Permit and are required to use the best available techniques to reduce environmental damage both during the life of an installation and following its closure.
+Depending on the type and volume of waste processed, certain water company activities can be subject to the Environmental Permitting Regime.
+The application of and ongoing compliance with the Environmental Permitting Regime to TWUL's installations may give rise to material expenditure.